 Someone who's medically declared brain dead -- meaning there is zero brain activity -- is legally considered dead.

 However, there are occasional efforts to keep brain dead individuals on life support, while those in a persistent vegetative state (often referred to as "chronic wakefulness without awareness") may be allowed to die naturally if they have requested so in a living will.
-And surgeons must act quickly in order to harvest usable tissues from registered organ donors, which adds to the urgency and stress of the decision for the patient's family and friends.
+Adding to the urgency and stress of the decision is the fact that surgeons must act quickly in order to harvest usable tissues from organ donors.

 An individual with severe cerebral damage who has been in a chronic state of unconsciousness for at least four weeks is considered to be in a persistent vegetative state (PVS).
 It sometimes is confused with a coma, but comatose patients are never conscious (while someone with PVS may exhibit limited wakefulness, including eye movements, spontaneous body movements, and groaning).
 PVS can be a controversial diagnosis, since patients with locked-in syndrome are fully conscious, but similarly unable to communicate or respond to stimuli.

 A patient considered "highly unlikely" to live beyond a vegetative state, after having gone through rigorous testing, may be diagnosed as being in a persistent vegetative state.
 It's not impossible for PVS patients to recover higher brain functions, just extremely rare and largely dependent on the cause and nature of the brain injury.
 But the chance of recovery after three months is very small.

 If the doctors believe there is little to no chance of recovery, then family and loved ones may seek a court order to remove the patient from life support (which is not necessary if the patient or someone with power of attorney has signed a "do not resuscitate," or DNR, order).
 In the absence of a court order or a DNR, the hospital is obligated to keep the patient alive through artificial means until further notice.